b-lukaszuk/BS_wJ_eng/contents/touch_typing.md

 end
 ```

-And voila, everything is ready.
-Open your terminal, type:
+And voila, everything is ready in roughly 100 lines of code.
+You may now open
-`julia touch_typing.jl` and test your typing speed.
+your terminal, type: `julia touch_typing.jl` and test your typing speed.